jyeharry/interactive-rating-component/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
+- CSS layers
 - Mobile-first workflow
 - [Vite](https://vite.dev/)

 ### What I learned

+I used CSS layers for the first time.
+I can see them being really useful and will continue using them in the future.

 First time making a project with Vite.
 May have been overkill since it's only a simple project but it's good to start learning it.